h780/Streaming-Platform-Churn-Prediction-Model/README.md

 # Streaming-Platform-Churn-Prediction-Model
 Churn Prediction Model for streaming platform using Decision Trees and Ensemble Technique

-In this project I perform Logistic Regression to develop a Churn Prediction Model on streaming data.

 Business Objective: A Decision Tree is a Supervised learning technique that can be used for both classification and regression problems, but mostly it is preferred for solving Classification problems.
 It is a tree-structured classifier, where internal nodes represent the features of a dataset, branches represent the decision rules, and each leaf node represents the outcome.
 It is a graphical representation of all possible solutions to a problem/decision based on given conditions.
 It is called a decision tree because similar to a tree, it starts with the root node, which expands on further branches and constructs a tree-like structure.
 A decision tree asks a question and based on the answer (Yes/No), it further splits the tree into subtrees.

 Customers that have decided to quit their engagement with their current company are known as churned customers.
 I decided to work with a churn dataset for this case study.